aoloe/scribus-script-repository/syntax-highlight/README.md

 ## Todo

-- [ ] Actually read the content of the frame
+- [x] Actually read the content of the frame
-- [ ] Optionally read the language from the item attributes
+- [x] Optionally read the language from the item attributes
-- [ ] Make sure that the characte styles are reset before setting the new ones.
+- [x] Make sure that the characte styles are reset before setting the new ones.
 - [ ] Make sure that a text frame is selected.
 - [ ] Allow highlighting a text selection.
+  - Probably needs a new scripter API command.
-- [ ] Make sure that the character style `Code` is defined
+- [x] Make sure that the character style `Code` is defined
 - [x] Create the colors used by the highlither
   - Their names should be prefixed with `Code_`
 - [ ] Create the character styles used for the specific code snippet